What Is The Difference Between a Public Defender and a Private Defense Attorney?

 Whether you’re facing years in prison or you’ve been charged with a relatively minor offense, your best bet will always be to go with a private defense attorney if at all possible.
 A private attorney will have the expertise, motivation, and time to help you achieve the best possible result in your case.

-At Sand Law, we have years of producing positive results for our clients who have been charged with criminal offenses.
+At Sand Law, we have years of producing positive results for our clients facing criminal charges.
 We will never make any promises regarding how your case will turn out.
 However, we can guarantee you’ll never work with an attorney who will work harder on your behalf.
 We know how frightening a time this is in your life.
 We’ll do everything we can to help you put this chapter behind you in the most favorable manner possible.

 If you would like to learn more about what we may be able to do for you, please get in touch with Sand Law as soon as you can.
 Contact us online or call 701-609-1510 for a free consultation with no strings attached.